Joschiller/LanguageProvider/Documentation.md

 ### 2.3 UpdatedLanguageUser (interface)

-> A component that needs access to string resources.
+> A component that needs access to string resources and will automatically be updated by the `LanguageProvider`.
+>
+> Should be used for all user controls or windows, that must be updated automatically whenever the language changes.

 Accessible Interface: